01

 How is this different from the standard onboarding sequence?

-The standard onboarding sequence at /blog/how-to-onboard-a-new-online-coaching-client-properly is the operational template — what happens day by day.
+The standard onboarding post is the operational template, covering what happens day by day.
 This page is about what each of those touchpoints has to accomplish at a commitment level.
 Same week, two lenses.

 What happens if one of the four lock-in moments is missing?

 The client usually stays for month 1 but becomes much more vulnerable to month-2 ghosting.
-Missing lock-in is recoverable in month 2 but harder than getting it right in week 1. /blog/why-online-coaching-clients-ghost-after-month-2 explains the downstream effect.
+Missing lock-in is recoverable in month 2 but harder than getting it right in week 1.
+The month-2 ghost post explains the downstream effect.

 Where does TrainedBy help most for lock-in?

-/features/coach-page handles the public sale and pre-onboarding without seams. /features/payments keeps the money path clean from day 0.
-The full client app gives the client one place to log, see progress, and feel coached — which is what makes the four lock-in moments possible inside one week.
+The Coach Page handles the public sale and pre-onboarding without seams.
+The payments surface keeps the money path clean from day 0.
+The full client app gives the client one place to log, see progress, and feel coached.
+That is what makes the four lock-in moments possible inside one week.

 09